RLesur/Rcade/README.md

 ## Credits

-This package includes some utilitary functions of the `webshot` package: since these functions are not exported, the source code is included in the `Rcade` package.
+This package includes non exported functions of the `webshot` package: since they are not exported, the source code is included in the `Rcade` package.
 `webshot` package author: Winston Chang
 `webshot` package contributors: Yihui Xie, Francois Guillem, Barret Schloerke